dag-andersen/Rust-Memory-Map/docs/Report.md

 This also eliminates C's issue of double free error.
 ```

 Rust has a concept of lifetimes.
-This means that if we have an array of items `[T]` and we create a reference to one of those items `&T` then that reference needs to leave scope before the array itself.
-In other words, the array needs to have a longer lifetime than outside pointers to its elements - otherwise, the rust compiler won't compile because it can't guarantee that the array isn't freed or changed before accessing `T`.
-This is both a huge challenge when first starting to work with Rust, but also a really great safety.
-This is great for this project, because we eliminate change of dangling pointers, which can be a pain, when building complex data-structure with a lot of moving pointers.
+This means that if we have an array of items `[T]` and we create a reference to one of these items `&T` then that reference needs to leave scope before the array itself.
+In other words, the array needs to have a longer lifetime than outside pointers to its elements - otherwise, the Rust compiler will not compile because it cannot guarantee that the array is not freed or changed before accessing `T`.
+This is both a huge challenge when first starting to work with Rust, but also a great safety.
+This is great for this project, because we eliminate change of dangling pointers, which can be a pain, when building a complex data structure with a lot of moving pointers.

 Starting this project is was the plan to let nodes refer to each other by using a `&T` when building a tree.
 But because of these compiler challenges mentioned above, I chose to instead go for an implementation where each node stored a byte-offset to where its children were stored the memory map.

 **Reading from Memory Map**
-Sadly sometimes we can cant use rust's safety, and this is where rust works more like C.
+Sadly, sometimes we can cannot use Rust's safety, and this is where Rust works more like C.
 ```rust
 pub(crate) unsafe fn bytes_to_type<T>(slice: &[u8]) -> &mut T {
     std::slice::from_raw_parts_mut(slice.as_ptr() as *mut T, std::mem::size_of::<T>())